MohanGuo/Equivariant_Diffusion/blogpost.md

 --->

 Generating molecules naturally leans itself into graph representation, with the nodes representing atoms within the molecules, and edges representing their bonds.
-The features $\mathbf{h}_i \in \mathcal{R}^d$ of each atom, such as element type, can then be encoded into the embedding of a node alongside it's position $\mathbf{x}_i \in \mathcal{R}^3$.
+The features $\mathbf{h}_i \in \mathbb{R}^d$ of each atom, such as element type, can then be encoded into the embedding of a node alongside it's position $\mathbf{x}_i \in \mathbb{R}^3$.
 The previously explained E(3) equivariance property can be used as an inductive prior that improves generalization, and EGNNs are a powerful tool which injects these priors about molecules into the model architecture itself, as the EDM paper had demonstrated [1].
 Their usefulness is further supported by EGNNs beating similar non-equivariant Graph Convolution Networks on molecular generation tasks [27].

 The E(n) EGNN is a special type of message-passing Graph Neural Network (GNN) [31] with explicit rotation and translation equivariance baked in.
 A traditional message-passing GNN consists of several layers, each of which